tg-color/course-dbt/greenery/README_WEEK_3.md

 Create a macro to simplify part of a model(s)

 I did not create a new one.
-I was going to create open to aggregate event types but I was behind and didn't want to create any field naming issues downstream by chaning my case statments.
+I was going to create one to aggregate event types but I was behind and didn't want to create any field naming issues downstream by changing my case statments.

 I did use a group by macro in most places I had large group by statements